 According to the NHS, adults need approximately 1 microgram a day of vitamin K for each kilogram of their body weight.
 For example, someone who weighs 65kg would need 65μg (micrograms) a day of vitamin K, while a person who weighs 75kg would need 75μg a day.
 Intaking the correct amount of vitamin K can help you steer clear of vitamin K deficiency and the unwanted symptoms it can cause.

-Should you need to encourage your intake of vitamin K, you may consider taking a vitamin K supplement such as a Vitamin K Oral Spray.
+Should you need to increase your intake of vitamin K, you may consider taking a vitamin K supplement such as a Vitamin K Oral Spray.
 This daily spray uses intraoral spray technology to support your health with vitamin K. This spray delivers 180μg of vitamin K for optimal dosage.

 Supplementing through this easy-to-use, pill-free supplementation method, encouraging your vitamin K intake has never been easier.
 When sprayed into the mouth, this oral spray is an effective alternative to tablets and capsules.
-With a great tasting natural peppermint flavour, you can encourage your nutrient uptake and help reduce your risk of vitamin K deficiency.
+With a great tasting natural peppermint flavour, you can increase your nutrient uptake and help reduce your risk of vitamin K deficiency.

-Taking vitamin D and vitamin K together helps to encourage healthy bone function.
+Taking vitamin D and vitamin K together helps support healthy bone function.
 This is because vitamin D helps the body absorb calcium, and vitamin K helps to direct this calcium to the bones.
 As the two vitamins work together, the Vitamin D+K2 Spray supplements both at once.
-This way, you can encourage vitamin intake easily and help support your bones in one simple step.
+This way, you can increase vitamin intake easily and help support your bones in one simple step.
 Supplementing using a two-in-one oral spray can help you avoid vitamin K deficiency and vitamin D deficiency at the same time.